HackMelbourne/Decoded-3/w4/README.md

     ```

-### ✅ Task: Outputting a bar chart to show the result of the poll
+### ✅ Task: Output a bar chart to show the result of the poll
   * Import libraries
     ```
     import matplotlib.pyplot as plt